 Sor Kor Nung (Certificate of Possession)

-This recognizes that a person is in possession of land but the Certificate does not imply that there are any rights associated with the possession.
-It is not transferable, but a person in possession may transfer physical possession and the new possessor may apply for a new Certificate of Possession.
+This recognizes that a person is in possession of the land, but the Certificate does not imply that there are any rights associated with the ownership.
+It is not transferable, but a person in possession may transfer physical ownership, and the new possessor may apply for an original Certificate of Possession.
 Not recommended for foreigners buying property, as you will have no rights to the property even if you pay for the certificate.

 What is a Tor Thor Sarm (3)

 When you transfer money into Thailand to buy property you should instruct the bank here to issue a Foreign Currency Exchange Transaction Certificate (or Tor.
 Thor.
 3 as it is commonly called) to show that you are importing funds to buy a condo, or as partial capital investment, or as a partial loan to establish a company to acquire land, or land and house.